jayronsoares/dba_tasks/dba_costs_optimization.md

-To effectively identify cost reduction opportunities through metric patterns in AWS RDS instances, you can establish threshold calculations and patterns for each crucial metric.
-Here are pattern calculations and considerations for each metric based on AWS RDS best practices:
+To effectively identify cost reduction opportunities through metric patterns in AWS RDS instances, you can establish threshold calculations and patterns for each crucial metrics:

 ### 1. CPU Utilization